-Training topics include trip planning, maintaining daily logs, handling cargo, cargo documentation, employer relations, and public relations.
-The course covers written and practical tests.
-For those who may need extra help in reading or test taking, tutoring time can be arranged with the on-campus Learning Center.
+Training topics include trip planning, maintaining daily logs, handling cargo, cargo documentation, employer relations and public relations.
+The course covers written and practical tests, and the college can provide tutoring time in the Learning Center for those who may need extra help.
+Students who obtain their CDL A license get a certificate, assistance in job-seeking skills, and job placement information.